Data volume is exploding and outpacing current analysis tools.

 Chris Gladwin, Co-Founder and CEO

-In 2004, Chris founded Cleversafe which became the largest and most strategic object storage vendor in the world (according to IDC.)
-He raised over $100M, and led the company to a $1.4B exit in 2015 when IBM acquired them.
+In 2004, Chris founded Cleversafe which became the largest and most strategic object storage vendor in the world (according to IDC).
+He raised over $100M and led the company to a $1.4B exit in 2015 when IBM acquired them.
 The technology he started generated over 1,000 patents granted or filed, creating one of the ten most powerful patent portfolios in the world.
 Prior to Cleversafe, Chris was the Founder and CEO of startups MusicNow and Cruise Technologies, and led product strategy for Zenith Data Systems.
 He started his career at Martin Marietta, and holds a mechanical engineering degree from MIT.

-Joe Jablonski, Co-Founder and CTO
+Joe Jablonski, Co-Founder and Chief Product Officer

 Joe is a serial entrepreneur who has founded several technology companies including Acumence, a manufacturing software provider that powers analytics and IoT for large industrial customers, and WeGather, an online platform that helps schools and churches raise funds and facilitate volunteer participation.
 Joe serves on the ITA board of directors, is on the computer science advisory board for Illinois Tech, judges the Cozad business plan competition at the University of Illinois at Urbana-Champaign and is an angel investor in several Chicago startups.
 He holds an MBA from Northwestern University and an electrical and computer engineering degree from the University of Illinois at Urbana-Champaign.

-George Kondiles, Co-Founder and VP Engineering
+George Kondiles, Co-Founder and Chief Architect

 George has been building software technology from the ground up his entire career.
 As a software architect and systems designer, he has extensive experience with low latency distributed systems, parallel programming, and database design.
-He has co-founded several companies including Acumence and WeGather, and holds a computer science and mathematics degree from the University of Illinois, Urbana-Champaign.
+He has co-founded several companies including Acumence and WeGather, and holds a computer science and mathematics degree from the University of Illinois at Urbana-Champaign.

 Ocient is advised by some of the top technology and strategic minds in the country.